 - Increase milk supply

 During the postpartum period, people with thyroid imbalance can have symptoms such as excessive hair loss, trouble losing weight, low milk supply, hoarseness, fatigue, muscle weakness, constipation and sensitivity to cold.
-Getting bloodwork done to detect hormone levels that are low or elevated gives information about how to best support your body.
-Work with an IBCLC who has experience in this area as part of your care team if you are experiencing symptoms like low milk supply affecting breast/chestfeeding.
+Getting bloodwork done to detect hormone levels that are low or elevated gives information about how to support your body best.
+Work with an IBCLC who has experience in this area as part of your care team if you are experiencing symptoms like low milk supply affecting breastfeeding.